signal-noise/containers/README.md

 while folders represent version numbers, exposed as tags within the docker repo system.
 Branches and tags in Git / Github are not used.

 Note that the `base` container repo/folder is built on the official *NodeJS* container.
+The `e2e` container is also based on Node but contains extra tooling for automated accessiblity and e2e testing.